 Metropolis, IL is about 22 miles south of Vienna, just off I-24.

 Marion, IL... about 30 miles from Vienna.

 Camping: Tent Camping ONLY is allowed at the Vienna Park.
 First Come/First Served as they do not take reservations.
+You may also sleep in your car.
 Very convenient since the start/finish is here.
 Lots of places to eat, get groceries, etc within a half mile.
-Looks like about 16 electric outlets scattered around.
-Water available through faucets.
-No sewer hookups.
-There are about 50 spaces for campers.
-If you are going to tent camp then there is ample room around the park.

 Camping: Main Brothers Campground - (618) 634-9311 - Karnak, IL - Full campground facilities, with water, hookups, etc.; about ten miles from the start, very near the 10, 15, 60, and 65 mile aid station. of the 100 miler.
 NOTE: the marathon course does not run by this campground.

 Nashville International is 175 miles.